 The Sacramento Sheriff Office’s Memorial Rose Garden is located on the Academy grounds at 1000 Riverwalk Way in Carmichael.
 Each of the fallen has a dedicated rose bush and memorial plaque.
 Adam’s rose dedication ceremony was held in April of 2022.

 A memorial wall in the administrative area of the Rio Cosumnes Correctional Center bears a plaque honoring Adam Gibson.

 Sadly, K9 Riley also made the ultimate sacrifice during this event.
 Immediately following this incident, multiple media outlets incorrectly reported that Adam was Riley’s handler.
 That was not the case; they were both simply on the same call.
-The DSA is very fond our four-legged members, and honor Riley’s brave, selfless sacrifice.
+The DSA is very fond of our four-legged members and honors Riley’s brave, selfless sacrifice.